 A good number of sufferers find their leg cramps and tightness are worse when lying down, especially in certain positions.
 This may be caused by psychological conditioning and/or the mere fact that a horizontal position, combined with a relaxed heart rate, both reduce blood flow to the legs and feet, escalating symptoms and making quiet time a real nightmare.

 As previously mentioned, some patients have local nerve damage, muscular injury or other problems which can cause chronic tightness in a specific area of the leg or foot.
 In many of these patients, coincidental spinal conditions, such as lumbar herniations, may also exist.
 While the localized condition may truly be responsible for causing the symptoms, the spinal irregularity may be unfairly implicated.

-I know how uncomfortable that tight, tense muscular feeling can be.
-I suffered from it for so many years and still deal with it daily.
-I especially get it in the outer aspect of the buttocks and into the rear of the hips.
-My neck is almost always practically frozen with chronic tightness.
+I know how uncomfortable that tight, stiff muscular feeling can be.
+I suffered from it for so many years.
+I especially experienced it in the outer aspect of the buttocks and into the rear of the hips.
+My neck was almost always practically frozen with chronic tightness.